shashankhl/shashankhl/README.md

 I'm a passionate developer from bangalore.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [project or goal].
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Cloud Computing.
 - 👯 I’m looking to collaborate on [project or interest].
 - 💬 Ask me about [your expertise or interests].
 - 📫 How to reach me: [your contact information].